adjust/android_sdk/doc/english/plugins/sociomantic.md

 String date = "1427792434"

 AdjustSociomantic.injectViewListingIntoEvent(event, categories);
 Adjust.trackEvent(event);

-// You also can provide a date like this AdjustSociomantic.injectViewListingIntoEvent(event, categories, date);
+// You also can provide a date like this.
+AdjustSociomantic.injectViewListingIntoEvent(event, categories, date);
 Adjust.trackEvent(event);
 ```